taskforcesh/nandu/COMMANDS.md

 ## npm adduser (https://docs.npmjs.com/cli/v7/commands/npm-adduser)

+The npm adduser as originally implemented in the npm server is unsecure by design.
+When you use this command, npm will create a new "publish read-write" token (without communicating this back to the user) and store this token on the users global .npmrc (again silently).

+This behaviour is not supported in Nandu by design.
+Instead you can use the npm adduser command to add

+Due to The npm adduser command as implemented by the original npm server is not supported by Nandu by design.

 User creation is secured by default so only root users can add new users to the system.

 In Nandu you can add users if you are a root user.
 Otherwise it is not possible to add new users.